Contact us

 What is The Sidwell Friends Fund?

-The Sidwell Friends Fund is the successor to the annual fund.
-Every dollar will be used to support the School’s highest priorities, including:
+The Sidwell Friends Fund is the name of the School’s annual fund.
+Every dollar raised is used to support the School’s highest priorities, including:

 • Supporting students through financial aid